On the equivalence of AQFTs and prefactorization algebras

-As a consequence of Proposition \ref{prop:CLFhomotopical}, this implies that the Quillen adjunction \eqref{eqn:strictificationadjunction} is a Quillen equivalence, for all $M\in\Loc^\rc$. \end{theo} \begin{proof} Properties (1) and (2) from Definition \ref{def:OpCLF} are obvious from the Definition \ref{def:O_M} of $\O_M$ and the fact that $W_M$ consists of Cauchy morphisms.
-To check also property (4), recall that the slice category $\Loc^\rc/M$ is thin, hence the $n$-ary operations $[\sigma]: \und{U} \to V$ in $\O_M$ are just equivalence classes of permutations $\sigma \in \Sigma_n$ under the equivalence relation $\sim_\perp$ induced by causal disjointness, see also Definition \ref{def:AQFToperad}.
-Then property (4) follows from the fact that Cauchy morphisms preserve and detect causal disjointness: For $U_1 \subseteq V_1$ and $U_2 \subseteq V_2$ Cauchy morphisms in $\Loc^{\rc}/M$, the two subsets $V_1 \subseteq M$ and $V_2 \subseteq M$ are causally disjoint if and only if $U_1 \subseteq M$ and $U_2 \subseteq M$ are causally disjoint.
-(This follows from the fact that the Cauchy development preserves and detects causal disjointness.) \sk
+In particular, the Quillen adjunction \eqref{eqn:strictificationadjunction} is a Quillen equivalence, for all $M\in\Loc^\rc$. \end{theo} \begin{proof} The last part of the statement follows from Proposition \ref{prop:CLFhomotopical} as soon as the pair $(\O_M,W_M)$ admits an operadic calculus of left fractions.
+To prove that this is indeed the case, we check the properties from Definition \ref{def:OpCLF}. \sk